Optimal sampling for least-squares approximation: Variations, extensions and further topics

 \subsubsection{Alternative sampling methods}

 Many other sampling methods have been proposed over the last decade, especially in the context of high-dimensional polynomial approximation.
-However, these are generally lacking near-optimal sample complexity guarantees.
-See \cite[\S 8.1.1]{adcock2022sparse} and \cite{hadigol2018least} and references therein for an overview of the many different approaches considered.
+However, these generally lack near-optimal sample complexity guarantees.
+See \cite[\S 8.1.1]{adcock2022sparse} and \cite{hadigol2018least} and references therein for overviews.

 A limitation of Christoffel sampling is that i.i.d.\ points may cluster, thereby reducing the practical efficiency of the scheme.
 Most recently, a number of works have explored ideas such as \textit{volume sampling} \cite{deshpande2006volume} using \textit{determinantal point processes} to overcome this limitation.
 These are well-known concepts in machine learning \cite{kulesza2012determinantal,derezinski2018leveraged}, in which non-independent samples are drawn from a measure that promotes repulsion between the points.
 This transpires to be closely related to Christoffel sampling, since the marginals of the sample points follow the same distribution.
-The application of volume sampling to least-squares approximation in arbitrary subspaces has been considered in \cite{belhadji2023signal,trunscke2024optimal} for reproducing kernel Hilbert spaces and \cite{nouy2023weighted} for general spaces, along with its theoretical analysis and comparison with Christoffel sampling.
-Despite practical benefits, however, it is as of yet unclear whether they offer theoretical advantages over Christoffel sampling \cite{nouy2023weighted}.
+The application of volume sampling to least-squares approximation in arbitrary subspaces has been considered in \cite{belhadji2023signal,trunscke2024optimal} for reproducing kernel Hilbert spaces and \cite{nouy2025weighted} for general spaces, along with its theoretical analysis and comparison with Christoffel sampling.
+Despite practical benefits, however, it is as of yet unclear whether this offers theoretical advantages over Christoffel sampling \cite{nouy2025weighted}.